ExCiteS/communitymaps-help/_en/overview-of-contributions.md

 ### Points

 Points are used for mapping single spots on a map.
-They are visualised as markers with a colour of a category used, also optional icon.
+They are visualised as markers with a colour of a category used, also an optional icon.

 ![One point on a map](/images/en/contribution-point.png){: .img-responsive .center-block }

-When there are too many points next to each other, they are grouped into clusters.
+When there are too many points next to each other, they are grouped into *clusters*.
 A number on each cluster indicates how many points are grouped together.
 As you zoom out, points are assigned to fewer clusters.
 When you zoom in, more clusters appear.

 ![Clusters of several points each](/images/en/clusters.png){: .img-responsive .center-block }